solidjs/solid/README.md

 ## Status

 This project is still a work in progress.
-Do not use in production.
-I am still refining the API.
+I am still refining the API especially around rendering.